MaxITService/OneClickPrompts/README.md

 - **Token Counter**: Monitor your prompt token usage with a built-in token counter that supports multiple counting algorithms for different speed/accuracy needs.
 - **Floating Panel & Prompt Queue:** Summon a draggable, resizable floating panel (click the '🔼' button) that contains the new Queue feature.
 Chain multiple prompts to send them sequentially with a configurable delay, perfect for complex, multi-step tasks.
 - **Cross-Chat Superpowers:**
-    - **Copy & Paste Prompts:** Ever wanted to ask the same question to different AIs?
+    - **Copy & Paste Prompts (manual way):** Ever wanted to ask the same question to different AIs?
 Copy a prompt from one site's input box and instantly paste it into another.
-    - **Multi-Chat Broadcast:** A power-user feature to send a prompt to *every* supported AI chat tab you have open at once.
+    - **Multi-Chat Broadcast (auto send to all open tabs same prompt):** A power-user feature to send a prompt to *every* supported AI chat tab you have open at once.
 Great for comparing responses across models.
 You can "shield" a tab to prevent it from receiving broadcasts.
+This is Dangerous and should me monitored: risk of sending to chats you didn't intend to!

 ## Get Started with OneClickPrompts in 3 Easy Steps:

 1. Install OneClickPrompts: Add the extension from the Chrome Web Store.
 2. Open Settings: Click the OneClickPrompts icon in your Chrome toolbar.
-3. Create & Customize: Add profiles, create custom buttons with your favorite prompts, and personalize them with icons.
+3. Create & Customize: Add profiles which contain custom buttons with your favorite prompts, and personalize them with icons.
+Instead of Emojis, you can also use any text!

 ## AI generated codebase overview - DeepWiki